Battle of Ba Gia: Battle

+Nightfall found the marines holding the moat for a length of about 400 meters.
+During the night, the VC launched numerous probes and three major assaults against them.
+In each case, the marines held their fire to the last minute, then shifted their position within the moat after each attack.
+Their tactics succeeded, but the 39th Ranger Battalion on Mount Chóp Nón was not as fortunate.
+Overnight, the VC ravaged the battalion except for one company that survived.
+By dawn on 31 May, the VC had begun to withdraw.

 Aftermath

 The battle at Ba Gia, which marked the beginning of the VC's Summer Offensive of 1965, had dealt a severe blow to South Vietnam's armed forces.
 For the first time in the VC's history, their forces at Ba Gia successfully decimated a regimental-sized ARVN Task Force in battle.
 According to Vietnam's official account of the battle, the VC killed or wounded 915 South Vietnamese soldiers, and 270 others were captured.
+The VC also captured 370 weapons of various kinds and destroyed 14 GMC trucks.
+South Vietnamese losses were 107 killed, 123 wounded, and 367 captured or missing, they also lost 384 individual and 10 crew-served weapons.
+The VC left behind 84 bodies and 24 weapons.
+MACV estimated that the VC may have suffered as many as 826 casualties.

-In addition to the human casualties, the VC also captured 370 weapons of various kinds and destroyed 14 GMC trucks.
-South Vietnam, on the other hand, claimed to have killed 556 enemy soldiers, but only captured 20 weapons.
-Following their military victory, the VC Quảng Ngãi Province Provincial Committee initiated a political campaign to exercise political influence over the province.
-By June 3, 1965, the VC virtually controlled five districts in northern Quảng Ngãi Province (Bình Sơn, Sơn Tịnh, Nghĩa Hành, Tư Nghĩa and Mộ Đức), home to 10,000 civilians.
+Following their victory, the VC Quảng Ngãi Province Provincial Committee initiated a political campaign to exercise political influence over the province.
+By 3 June 1965, the VC virtually controlled five districts in northern Quảng Ngãi Province (Bình Sơn, Sơn Tịnh, Nghĩa Hành, Tư Nghĩa and Mộ Đức), home to 10,000 civilians.